cl-jabs/cl-jabs/README.md

 ```

 ## WAT
-JABS is a maven-like build system for common lisp.
+JABS is a project of modern build system for common lisp.
 Code is under active development and still not ready for production usage.
 Please, find some documentation [here](https://github.com/cl-jabs/cl-jabs/wiki).

 ## [Quickstart](https://github.com/cl-jabs/cl-jabs/wiki/quickstart)